ajay-makvana/temptesting/README.md

 # SVNIT-Team9

+#Backend (API creation)

-Here I had created API for reading data from .JSON file so that it can be Easy to Access
+Here I had created API using Flask(Python) for reading data from .JSON file so that it can be Easy to Access and created different Endpoint as requirements

 **API USE GUIDELINE**